jihoonkim/MED263/week9/README.md

 ----

-## How to access the running Jupyter notebook in a remote VM from your laptop computer
+## Part 3.
+How to access the running Jupyter notebook in a remote VM from your laptop computer

 ### Establish a SSH tunnel to your remote VM from your local laptop computer.
 ```Shell